Inmate Missing From Community Correctional Facility in Omaha | 104-1 The Blaze

 Inmate Missing From Community Correctional Facility in Omaha

-(KFOR NEWS September 21, 2020) An inmate is missing from the Community Corrections Center-Omaha.
+(KFOR NEWS September 23, 2020) An inmate is missing from the Community Corrections Center in Omaha.

-56 year old, Thomas Craven, was out on an approved furlough to attend religious services.
-Afterward, he was spotted leaving in an unknown vehicle.
-Craven removed his electronic monitoring device near the area of 48th and Underwood in Omaha.
+26 year old, William Wilder removed the electronic monitoring device he was wearing, 2 blocks from the facility.

 CCC-O is one of two community custody facilities operated by NDCS.
 Community custody is the lowest custody level and the least restrictive facility.
 Inmates are allowed to participate in work opportunities, attend school and religious services with prior approval and without direct supervision.